(Last Updated on : 30/09/2019)

 was increased during the initial years of the reign of the Sultan.
 The taxes were increased at the time when there was a famine in the Doab owing to the failures of the rain.
 The peasants instead of paying taxes abandoned their lands and adopted highway robbery.
 The tax collectors continued to collect taxes by oppression which resulted in widespread revolts.
 Thus this scheme of the Sultan failed severely.

-Muhammad Bin Tughlaq introduced beautiful and various types of coins during his reign and fixed up their relative values. .
-The remarkable feature of the coinage system was the introduction of token currency and issue of copper
+During his reign, Muhammad bin Tughlaq introduced the system of token currency and fixed up their relative values.
+The remarkable feature of the coinage system was the introduction of copper

 and brass coins.
 The Sultan made these token coins legal tenders and kept their value at par with gold

 and silver coins.
-He established mints in the cities like Delhi, Lakhnauti, Salgaun, Darul-I-Islam, Sultanpur, Tughluqpur, Daulatabad, etc. He launched the coins without taking any precaution against forgery.
-The market was flooded with fake coins.
-In this situation Sultan withdraw all the copper coins, which caused a huge loss to the royal treasury.
+He launched the coins without taking any precaution against forgery.
+The market was flooded with fake coins and there was economic chaos.
+In this situation, the Sultan withdrew all the copper coins, which caused a huge loss to the royal treasury.
 This scheme of the Sultan also failed miserably.

 Though Muhammad Tughlaq succeeded in extending his empire he failed to keep it intact for long.
 A large part of it was lost by him during the later years of his reign.
 There were several reasons which led to the downfall of the Tughlaq Empire.
-One of the major reasons is the occurrence of quite a few revolts during the reign of Muhammad Bin Tughlaq.
+One of the major reasons is the occurrence of several revolts in Muhammad bin Tughlaqs reign.
 A few of them were attempted by his ambitious nobles.
 But, most of them were either the outcome of his tyrannical policy or because of his failure to keep state affairs under his power.
 A few of the revolts succeeded and, thus, led to the disintegration of his empire.
-In 1327-28 A.D.
-Bahram Aiba alias Kishlu Khan, governor Uch, Sindh and Multan, revolted against the Sultan.
-There was a revolt in Bengal in 1327-1328 A.D.
-Revolts occurred in Sunam, Samana, Kara, Bidar
+In 1327-28 A.D, Bahram Aiba alias Kishlu Khan, governor of Uch, Sindh and Multan, revolted against the Sultan.
+There was a revolt in Bengal in 1327-1328 A.D and several other revolts occurred in Sunam, Samana, Kara, Bidar

 and Multan as well.

 As a ruler, Muhammad Tughlaq was devoted and extremely laborious.
-But, he proved a failure.
-He gained no success in any field of administration during twenty-six years of his rule.
+But during his 26 years of rule, he gained no success in any field of administration.
 All his policies of internal reform failed and each of them taxed the resources of the empire, brought misery to his subjects and ruined his reputation among them.
 The failure of the Sultan as an able administrator is not only because of his own weaknesses but also because of certain circumstances and non-cooperation of his subjects who were backward and prejudiced against him.